 Fixed Exchange Email on iPhone Not Working

-We recommend two solutions, the first is to delete the Exchange account and the second is to Reset Network Settings.
-After following these two troubleshooting.
+We recommend two solutions, the first is to delete the Exchange account, and the second is to Reset Network Settings after following these two steps.
 Try to Set up Exchange Account on your Phone again (Go with the same steps mentioned above).

 Extra Tidbits:

-Sometimes after the software update, a variety of problems occurs due to exchange server misconfiguration or users’ iOS device miss setup.
+Sometimes, after the software update, a variety of problems occur due to Exchange server misconfiguration or users’ iOS device misconfiguration.

-The various common issue like the Exchange calendar won’t sync, unable to sync notes using Exchange ActiveSync and the primary problem is Contacts and Mail not syncing.
+The various common issues include the Exchange calendar won’t sync, unable to sync notes using Exchange ActiveSync, and the primary problem is that Contacts and Mail do not sync.

 Thanks for reading us!
 You can write to us in the comments if any further assistance is needed.